jotavare/inception/README.md

 ### SAVE THE CONFIGURATION
 #### Create Snapshot
 - Open the VirtualBox;
-- `Left Click` on top of the icon of your VM and choose `Snapshots`;
+- `Left Click` on top of the right icon of your VM;
+- Click on `Snapshots`;
 - Click on `Take`;
 - Write a name for future reference;

 #### Save on Cloud
-- Go to the VirtualBox folder and compress the `Inception` folder;
+- Go to the VirtualBox folder and compress the `inception` folder;
 - Also you can use the `Export` function in VirtualBox;
 - Upload to the internet, usually 1-2 GB;

 #### Open on a Different PC
 - Find the main folder of VirtualBox virtual machines;
-- Uncompress the files inside the folder;
+- Copy and uncompress the files inside the folder;
 - Open VirtualBox and everything should appear correctly;

 - - - -